collabnix/redisinsight-docker-extension/README.md

 # RedisInsight Docker Extension

-RedisInsight is an intuitive and efficient GUI for Redis, allowing you to interact with your databases and manage your data—with built-in support for most popular Redis modules.
+RedisInsight is an intuitive and efficient GUI for Redis.
+It allows developers to interact with your databases and manage your data—with built-in support for most popular Redis modules.

 It is an open source Redis GUI tool that allows you to visualise, monitor, and optimize while developing your applications with Redis.

 This repository show how to run Redis GUI as a single-click installation using RedisInsight Docker Extension.